 Where do I stay if I’m serving a ways from home?
 If you’re traveling more than a close distance from your town to serve in CEF ministries, you’ll stay at host homes.
-All of our host families are trusted friends of CEF, and most have provided housing for CYIAers before.
+All of our host families are trusted friends of CEF.
+Many have provided housing for summer missionaries before.
 If you’re teaching in your hometown, you get to enjoy the comfort of your own home.

 How do I get around?
-Typically, CEF will provide rides from a central meeting area to the clubs.
-However, if you are part of a traveling team, a staff member or a team member will be the driver for the week.
-Don’t worry–we pick older, responsible students with good car skills.
-And drivers will be reimbursed for the gas they use.
+Typically, CEF provides rides from a central meeting point to club each day.
+However, if you are part of a traveling team (meaning, staying away from home for that week of clubs), a staff member or an older, trusted team member will be the driver for the week.
+Drivers are reimbursed for the gas they use.

 Can I miss part of a club or camp week?
 If you are going to be gone for part of a week, please don’t sign up to work that week.
 While we appreciate your desire to help even for a few days, it is very difficult to schedule club times and transportation if the team is in a state of flux.

 Can I just serve at camp and not teach clubs?
 Camp staff are chosen according to age, maturity, and the amount of summer work they’ve done.
 We want to know that you’re committed, so if you don’t teach clubs, you’re less likely to be selected as camp staff.